argonne-lcf/user-guides/docs/polaris/compiling-and-linking/compiling-and-linking-overview.md

 * `craype-accel-nvidia80`: This module adds compiler flags to enable GPU acceleration for `NVHPC` compilers along with gpu-enabled MPI libraries as it is assumed that the majority of applications to be compiled on Polaris will target the GPUs for acceleration.
 Users building cpu-only applications may find it useful to unload this module to silence "gpu code generation" warnings.

 * `xalt`: This module enables library tracking; it helps ALCF identify software important to our users.
-More information on XALT can be found here: ?
+More information can be found on the [XALT](./applications-and-libraries/libraries/xalt.md) page.

 ## Mixed C/C++ & Fortran Applications